Santroller/Santroller/tool/clear.md

 ---
 # Resetting using the Santroller Configurator

-## Resetting to Pre-Configuration
+## Resetting to defaults
 1. Open the Config Tool and find your device, then click continue.
-2. Click on the `Reset device config` button.
+2. Click on the `Reset settings` button.
+Then click `Load Defaults`.
 This will restore the config back to how it was when you first programmed the Arduino with the Config Tool.

 ## Resetting to Arduino Defaults
 1. Open the Config Tool and find your device, then click continue.